evelyntys/project-2-tattoo-artists/README.md

 As someone planning to get a tattoo on a possibly intimate area, I would be concerned about whether the studio offers a private space, about the gender of the tattoo artist, and also to read available reviews | <ul><li>Listings to be searchable by the tattoo artist's gender and whether the studio is private</li><li>Each tattoo artist to have a review section for users to freely view and add reviews</li></ul>
 As a tattoo artist looking to gain exposure and potentially increase my customer base, I would want to be able to showcase my works and be easily contactable if there are potential interested clients. | <ul><li>A create form to allow users to add their contact information, reference image link & display artists by their instagram handle</li></ul>

+<b> Features based on user stories:</b>

+1. Create a new tattoo artist listing
+2. Update the tattoo artist listing
+3. Delete a tattoo artist listing
+4. View all tattoo artist listings and narrow the search by search criterias
+5. View reviews tagged each tattoo artist
+6. Add, edit or delete a review tagged to a particular tattoo artist

 ### <b> 2.
 Scope</b>

 <b>Content</b>

 Content from the website is largely dependent on contribution from the general public.
 Contributions will be stored in a database, hence a backend server is required for communication between React and MongoDB.

 An Express server has been set up and deployed to Heroku, and API endpoints are accessible via the base [link](https://etys-tattoo-artists.herokuapp.com/).

+The github repository for the restful API can be found [here](https://github.com/evelyntys/project-2-restful-api).

 <b>Functional Requirements</b>
 * Search filters to include: